coffee grinders icon

 ground coffee icon

-Grind Consistency of the Porlex Mini
+Grind Consistency of the Porlex Mini II

 Close up of a replacement ceramic burr for the Porlex Mini